IBM/kube101/workshop/Lab1/README.md

    This action will take a bit of time.
 To check the status of the running application, you can use `$ kubectl get pods`.

-   You should see output similar to the following:
+   You will see an output similar to the following:

    ```console
    $ kubectl get pods